alexmocanu/scripts/README.md

-# A list of scripts I use from time to time
+# Some scripts I use from time to time

 ##### 1. alpine-setup-mate.sh